Software Engineering Practices for Machine Learning: Conclusion

 The OSGi Requirements/Capability model is the first model we know that tries to provide generic metadata so that all stages of development can verify the assumptions of earlier stages with tooling, preventing a surprisingly large number of errors in the later stages of development and automating traditionally cumbersome tasks.

 With the proliferation of machine learning, increasingly many program functions are no longer captured in code, but learnt from a dataset and an ML algorithm.
 However, in the total workflow of creating such an ML model, the deployment phase often comes as an afterthought.
 Still, the resulting ML models experience the same deployment model as many other software modules.
-In additoin, their unique characteristics can make them even more complex to deploy in production.
-By explicitly declaring the capabilities and requirements many downstream problems with the models can be prevented before they become visible to the customer.
+In addition, their unique characteristics can make them even more complex to deploy in production.
+By explicitly declaring the capabilities and requirements, and automatically resolving them at development time, many downstream problems with the models can be prevented before they become visible to the customer.
 This urges for a new packaging model for ML models that captures all necessary metadata to automate the assembly process.

 \ifCLASSOPTIONcaptionsoff

 \fi